prati-y/Spotify-Data-Analysis-Using-R/README.md

 Understand and interpreting data, analyze the results using statistical techniques and provide appropriate visualizations using ggplot2.

-This project has been developed to find the patterns
+This project has been developed to find the patterns and answers to what makes some music more popular than others.
+This analysis will help better understand the unique insights and enable Spotify to create a more optimized content distribution that would be helpful for their technical teams, allowing further investigation, such as trends.
+Furthermore, the study should provide insight into how to better support users, thus increasing profits and improving the overall user experience.

 # The dataset for this project has been taken from the URL link: